koszeggy/KGySoft.Drawing.Tools/README.md

 #### Manual Install

 1. [Download](#download) the binaries and extract the .7z archive to any folder.
 2. Open the folder with the extracted content.
-You will find four folders there:
+You will find five folders there:
-  - `net35` contains the .NET Framework 3.5 version.
+  - `net35` contains the .NET Framework 3.5 build.
 Compatible with all Visual Studio versions starting with Visual Studio 2008 (tested with versions 2008-2019).
 Cannot be used to debug .NET Core applications.
-  - `net40` contains the .NET Framework 4.0 version.
-You cannot use this one for Visual Studio 2008.
+  - `net40` contains the .NET Framework 4.0 build.
+It requires at least Visual Studio 2010 but it's compatible even with Windows XP and ReactOS.
 Cannot be used to debug .NET Core applications.
-  - `net45` contains the .NET Framework 4.5 version.
-You cannot use this one for Windows XP and Visual Studio 2008/2010.
+  - `net45` contains the .NET Framework 4.5 build.
+It requires at least Windows Vista SP2 and Visual Studio 2012.
 With some limitations supports also .NET Core/.NET projects (in case of issues see the [Troubleshooting](#Troubleshooting) section).
+  - `net462` contains the .NET Framework 4.6.2 build.
+It requires at least Windows 7 SP1 and Visual Studio 2012.
+It contains also the SkiaSharp debugger visualizers, which is not included into the other builds.
+With some limitations supports also .NET Core/.NET projects (in case of issues see the [Troubleshooting](#Troubleshooting) section).
-  - `net5.0-windows` contains the .NET 5.0 binaries of the Imaging Tools application.
+  - `net6.0-windows` contains the .NET 6.0 binaries of the Imaging Tools application.
 Debugger visualizers are not included because it would not be recognized by Visual Studio anyway.
 3. Execute `KGySoft.Drawing.ImagingTools.exe` from one of the folders listed above.
 Click the _Manage Debugger Visualizer Installations..._ button (the gear icon) on the toolbar.

 <p align="center">